venkatabhinavgale/reskin-enercare/wp-content/plugins/grids/readme.txt

 4. Grids offers multiple advanced controls to modify the appearance of your content.

 == Changelog ==

+=== 👉 1.3.7 ===

+* FIX: Fixed a fallback variable issue for Sections and Areas background.

+=== 👉 1.3.6 ===

+* FIX: Fixed an issue with the margins, paddings association on different media queries.
+* FIX: Fixed background repeat and position default behavior on frontend.

+=== 👉 1.3.4 & 1.3.5 ===

+* FIX: Synced row dimension logic on frontend/backend: empty rows will collapse also on the Block Editor screen.

+=== 👉 1.3.3 ===

+* FIX: Fixed 500 error that occurred when using wide-aligned sections.

+=== 👉 1.3.2 ===

+* FIX: Changed the grid column declaration to minmax(0,1fr) in order to prevent grid blowout.
+* FIX: Fixed nested sections issues.

+=== 👉 1.3.1 ===

+* FIX: Reverted row dimension logic: in Sections created with the advanced editor, empty rows will collapse.

+=== 👉 1.3.0 ===

+* ENHANCEMENT: Added compatibility with the Full Site Editor.
+* ENHANCEMENT: Enhanced compatibility with single page application websites.
+* FIX: Fixed style being applied to nested sections.
+* Updated compatibility to WordPress 5.9.

+POSSIBLY BREAKING CHANGES:

+* In this version, we have removed the global page setting that allowed for the editor area to be wider when editing a page with the Block Editor.
+We feel that this should be better handled by the theme itself, especially if it supports the Full Site Editing mode.
+* We have also removed the global page setting that determined the horizontal gutter between areas.
+This is now handled individually by Section blocks (look for Gap settings).
+As before, both horizontal and vertical gaps are subject to media queries.
+* We have removed the <code>grids-s-$section_id</code> and <code>grids-a-$area_id</code> classes from their respective elements, since they were no longer needed to generate the element's style.
+If you need to specifically identify a section or area, you can use their custom class/anchor controls provided by the Block Editor.

 === 👉 1.2.28 ===